 Electrocution Injury Statistics

-Serious injuries occur when their is direct contact with an electrical source or when a piece of equipment, like a crane or even a tool, directly touches a power wire or electrical wire.
+Serious injuries occur when there is direct contact with an electrical source or when a piece of equipment, like a crane or even a tool, directly touches a power wire or electrical wire.
 It only takes an instant for a large amount of electricity to cause serious injury or death.
 The line chart below shows the number of electrocutions with consumer products in the United States from 2004-2013.

 - 2004: 358